siavashtab/Cstructs/README.md

 - Push: for adding a new node to the collection

-- Pop: removes and returns the top node in the collection
+- Pop: removes and returns the top node from the collection